WordPress/gutenberg/packages/block-editor/README.md

 -   _args.minimumFontSize_ `?string`: Minimum font size for any clamp() calculation.
 Optional.
 -   _args.scaleFactor_ `?number`: A scale factor to determine how fast a font scales within boundaries.
 Optional.
 -   _args.minimumFontSizeFactor_ `?number`: How much to scale defaultFontSize by to derive minimumFontSize.
 Optional.
--   _args.maximumFontSizeFactor_ `?number`: How much to scale defaultFontSize by to derive maximumFontSize.
-Optional.

 _Returns_